 Our Cary hospital offers these specialties and services provided by skilled, compassionate and dedicated professionals.

-Our emergency team sees a wide variety of medical problems ranging from minor infections to life-threatening trauma.
+Our veterinary emergency team sees a wide variety of medical problems ranging from minor infections to life-threatening trauma.
 Among the more common problems treated by our emergency doctors are vomiting/diarrhea, urethral obstruction, toxic ingestion/exposure, trauma, respiratory distress, snakebites, heatstroke and end-of-life care.

 As with human emergency rooms, the most life-threatening cases are triaged first.
 Our veterinary team will evaluate patients when they arrive to collect vital signs prior to an examination by one of our emergency doctors.
 There may be times when more stable patients may need to wait so critical patients can be stabilized.
 Please know that every patient is important to us.
 We will take all the necessary steps to ensure all patients receive the care they need.

 Our board-certified internists and their teams have extensive experience dealing with complex and challenging cases involving the endocrine, gastrointestinal, urinary and hematologic systems.
 Typically, pets are referred to our internal medicine services with problems that are hard to define and involve multiple body systems.
 GI disease, respiratory diseases, complicated endocrine diseases as well as diseases of the liver, kidneys and lower urinary tract are among the most prevalent cases seen by our internists.